Advice and Tips for Planning Your Boundary Waters Canoe Trip

 - What does solitude mean to you, and do you prefer a route with no motorboats?
 A day or two paddling from an entry point can pay off with an increased sense of solitude.
 But, relative solitude and calm can be found nearer to entry points also.

-- Do you have a particular interest in waterfalls, wildlife, or Native American pictographs (rock paintings)?
+- Do you have a particular interest in waterfalls or Native American pictographs (rock paintings)?
+We can recommend routes with these.

 6) Professionally guided or self-guided?